Scalingo/cli/README.md

      user-timeline  List the events you have done on the platform timeline       List the actions related to a given app

+   Git:
+     git-setup  Configure the Git remote for this application git-show   Display the Git remote URL for this application

    Global:
      apps       List your apps
      create, c  Create a new app